 Institutes, centres and groups

-Through our research focus on sustainable development, digital futures, developing communities and creative industries, we are dedicated to encouraging the type of globally aware innovative thinkers needed to impact the worlds in which we live.
+Through our research focus on sustainable development, digital futures, developing communities and creative industries, we are dedicated to encouraging the type of globally aware innovative thinkers needed to impact the world in which we live.

 Curtin University Sustainability Policy (CUSP) Institute was established in January 2008, headed by Professor Peter Newman.
 The idea of “sustainability” in a wide range of human endeavour is a relatively new concept, but is rapidly becoming a key issue in public policy theory and practice.